Salmon Glacier, Stewart Cassiar Hwy, Photo Tim Swanky

-From the major northern city of Prince George, British Columbia, Stewart is 700 km (435 mi) west and north via the Yellowhead Hwy 16 and the Stewart-Cassiar Hwy 37.
+From the city of Smithers, Stewart is 328 km (204 mi) west and north via the Yellowhead Hwy 16 and the Stewart-Cassiar Hwy 37.
 Once on Hwy 37,visitors will travel 156 km (97 mi) north until the turn off onto Glacier Hwy/Stewart Hwy 37A.
 Stewart is a further 60 km (37 mi).
-The drive is approximately 8.5 hours.

 The Stewart, British Columbia area has been inhabited by First Nations for thousands of years.
 The first explorer to the area was Captain George Vancouver who travelled here in 1793 and gave the Portland Canal its name in honour of William Cavendish-Bentinck, 3rd Duke of Portland.

 The Portland Canal was again explored in 1896 by United States Army Corps of Engineers, Captain D.D.
 Gaillard.
 Later, two years after his visit, the first pioneers arrived.
 In 1902, the Stewart brothers arrived.
 They gave the town its’ name.

 The Gold Rush brought thousands of prospectors and families to the area around the turn of the 20th century.
 A train line was built to carry out ore from the developing mines.
 For a time, the region flourished.

 However, with the lack of a main highway out of the area, it eventually declined.
 Despite this, mining and forestry as well as tourism thrive in the area today.
 Due to the regions’ excellent port facilities.